ipa-fog/set_initialpose/README.md

 # package to set the initial robot pose under ROS

+Option 1 (`use_last_known_pose = false`):
+  - Set initial 2D-Pose in launch-file.
+  - Publish the init pose as topic `/initialpose` out of the launch file data.

+Option 2 (`use_last_known_pose = true`):
+ - Take last known 2D-Pose to set initial pose.
-Subscribes the topic `/state_ekf` to get the pose simultaneos.
-The latest post is saved into `cfg/pose.yaml`.
+ - Subscribe the topic `/state_ekf` to get the pose simultaneos.
+The latest pose is saved into `cfg/pose.yaml`.
-At start we publish the init pose as topic `/initialpose` out of the file data (last known pose).
+ - 5s after start we publish the last known pose as topic `/initialpose` out of the yaml-file data.